AustinGonzalez-EGR304/AustinGonzalez-EGR304.github.io/docs/index.md

 for<br>
 <font size= "5"> Team 102 </font><br>

-**Submission: month, DD, YYYY**
+**Submission: month, DD, 2025**
 </center>

 ## Introduction

-* This needs to be updated so that a reader gets an idea of the purpose of this datasheet.
+* This datasheet is for the fertilizer distributionand water distribution subsection of the irrigation project.
+The various pages of this datasheet will walk through some of the design decisions, project criteria, and various project elements to simulate professional documentation

 ### Project Summary

-* This needs to be updated to reflect <ins>your version</ins> of the team project, so when shared not via the team's report, the reader gets an idea of the direction of the project and how your work will contribute to the overall success.
-* Add context that ties into the link to your [team report.](https://embedded-systems-design.github.io/EGR304TeamTemplate/)
+* The goal of the project is to create a system that utilizes communication between individual subsystems to provide a function that makes the life of a homeowner easier.
+The task Team 102 identified was the sometimes difficult task of remembering to water plants.
+This was able to be broken up into 3 subsystems: internal tank monitoring, fertilizer distributionand water distribution, and moisture sensing.
+You are currently viewing thefertilizer distributionand water distribution subsection.
+The other sections are available via the [team report.](https://egr304-2025-f-102.github.io/).
+One thing to remember about this project was created for teams in a school based environment to learn simple electronics and practice embedded software development.

 ### My Contribution

-* This needs to be updated to reflect a team introduction
-* Content should also help an unfamiliar reader navigate to areas of interest.
-Information like:
+* To review the overarching diagram relating to the subsection, please visit the ["Block Diagram"](https://austingonzalez-egr304.github.io/01-Block-Diagram/Block-Diagram/) section of the database.

-To review the details listed of the material used to construct the subsection, you can review it in the ["BOM"](https://embedded-systems-design.github.io/EGR304DataSheetTemplate/03-BOM/BOM/) section of the datasheet.
+* To review the details regarding the components used to construct the subsection, you can review it in the ["Component Selection"](https://austingonzalez-egr304.github.io/02-Component-Selection/Component-Selection/) section of the database.\

-For all the sections
+* To review the details regarding power consumption, please visit the ["Power Budget"](https://austingonzalez-egr304.github.io/02-Component-Selection/Component-Selection/) section of the database.
+* To review the details regarding the schematic, please visit the ["schematic"](https://austingonzalez-egr304.github.io/04-Schematic/schematic/) section of the database.